Renfrewshire Council

 We will visit your premises to discuss your proposal for the grant.

-When you areready to apply online, make sure you include:
+When you can apply online, make sure you include:

 Planning and building consent

-Before you start works on your premises or shop front, you will need:
+Before you start any works on your premises or shop front, you should consider if your project:

 You can apply for the grant even if your planning permission application is in progress.